 The number of businesses using IoT devices are biggest in the healthcare and manufacturing sectors, rather than devices in people's homes or phones.
 Intel estimates that Internet of things tech - around the world - will be worth a whopping $6.2 trillion by 2025!

-report by Cisco and DHL projects that 50 billion things could be connected by 2020, while Morgan Stanley predict this number could go up to 75 billion internet-connected devices.
+A report by Cisco and DHL projects that 50 billion things could be connected by 2020, while Morgan Stanley predict this number could go up to 75 billion internet-connected devices.
 Analysts at Intel raise the bar even higher, estimating that 200 billion devices will be connected to the internet!

 And the bigger the number of devices connected to the internet - the bigger the number of targets available to cybercriminals.